-One other condition for eligibility of the fund requires that the monthly average of the corpus of the fund shall not be less than 100 crore rupees except where the fund has been established or incorporated in the previous year in which case, the corpus of fund shall not be less than 100 crore rupees at the end of a period of 6 months from the last day of the month of its establishment or incorporation, or at the end of such previous year, whichever is later.
+One other condition for eligibility of the fund requires that the monthly average of the corpus of the fund shall not be less than ₹ 100 crore rupees except where the fund has been established or incorporated in the previous year in which case, the corpus of fund shall not be less than ₹ 100 crore rupees at the end of a period of 6 months from the last day of the month of its establishment or incorporation, or at the end of such previous year, whichever is later.
 This condition does not apply in a case where the fund has been wound up.
-Representations have been made in this regard stating that as per this condition, the period for fulfilling the requirement of monthly average of the corpus of one hundred crore rupees ranges from six months to eighteen months, in so far as the fund established or incorporated on last day of the financial year would get 18 months.
+Representations have been made in this regard stating that as per this condition, the period for fulfilling the requirement of monthly average of the corpus of one hundred crore rupees ranges from six months to eighteen months, in so far as the fund established or incorporated on last day of the financial year would get 6 months and the fund established or incorporated on first day of the financial year would get 18 months.
 It has been stated that this results in anomaly as certain funds due to its date of establishment and incorporation get favoured or discriminated against.